bellgutu/Proof-Ledger/docs/Deployment-Guide.md

 - `NEXT_PUBLIC_LINK_ADDRESS`: The address for the LINK token contract.
 - `NEXT_PUBLIC_BNB_ADDRESS`: The address for the BNB token contract.
 - `NEXT_PUBLIC_SOL_ADDRESS`: The address for the SOL token contract.
-- `LOCAL_PRIVATE_KEY`: The private key for the local development/deployer wallet. **This should NEVER be committed to version control.**
+- `LOCAL_PRIVATE_KEY`: The private key for the contract deployer wallet. **This account has ownership privileges over the core contracts.** This key is required for certain admin-level tools and should NEVER be committed to version control.

 ---